mattbruv/snes-fighter/README.md

 ***YET TO BE IMPLEMENTED***

+Rotate bg graphics so that DMA copies columns instead of rows Hold a buffer of the current 64x32 tilemap, copy this to VRAM

+Tile maps don't have to map to VRAM data in a perfect 32x32 square...
+Any tile in the tile map can point to any area in VRAM.

+You don't have to move all of the tile data over to accomodate a new row you simply add the new row into VRAM, patch the tilemap to point to the new row, and once the old row is out of view, clear it so it can be used to load in a new row.

+the background in VRAM needs to be stored from top to bottom, left to right instead of left-to-right, top-to-bottom.

+Note: The image data might need to be rotated in processing to fit this pattern

+This makes it so that when we do DMA to copy new tiles into VRAM, we are copying an entire column instead of a row

+### Tile Size in VRAM
+8 * bitdepth (4 for 16 colors) * number of tiles

 Note:
 `-mR!` on the background forces tiles to be mapped properly... but it doesn't work for 32x32 maps, I get an error: